Softpanorama

 Syslog Configuration Examples

-For any severity level specified, messages are generated for that and all less-severe levels.
-For example, lpr.warning causes warning-, err-, crit-, alert-, and emerg-level messages from the lpr service to be generated.
+It is important to remember that for any severity level specified, messages are generated for that and all less-severe levels.
+For example, kern.warning causes warning-, err-, crit-, alert-, and emerg-level messages from the kernel service to be written to particular log.

-Wild card notation is used in syslog notation.
+Wild card notation can be also used in syslog notation.
 For example, *.err means severity level err messages from all facilities (except the mark facility).

 syslog configuration consists of routing error messages from various facilities (and at various severity levels) to one or more of the following destinations: